Preparing for Your Visit

 - You will be asked to remove dentures, glasses, contacts, hearing aids, and wigs before most procedures – they will be returned to you after recovery.

-- If you need inhalers, your CPAP machine, canes, walkers, crutches, or other assistive devices, bring them with you.
+- If you need inhalers, your CPAP machine, canes, walkers, crutches, or other devices, bring them with you.

 - If an identification band with a yellow sticker is placed on your wrist, do not remove it.